fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 FCPP_ARDUINO is defined in all cases to isolate features not supported.

+At the moment these files are only on the RP2040 branch of MERG-Arduino-Software as copies of the version in the library which is actually used.

+I mainly edit the RO2040 copy and then move the changes to the library.

+While working on the AVR (master) and DUE (due_cbus) branches I have edited the copy in the library and only later copied the changes back to RP2040.

 ## FC++ History

 These codes have a very long history which I will not go into here.